 Every day is different and you cannot train at the same intensity.
 So, I suggest you use different physical activity coefficients and calculate the required energy again.
 You might discover that your RE is different for that day.

 You should know that the macronutrients are those which provide the energy needed for your organism.
 Alcohol also contains calories, but it should be avoided or included just in small quantities at special occasions.
 It is not a necessary nutrient for the organism.
 The alcoholic beverages can affect the energetic balance by rising the ingested calories drastically when consumed in excess.

 Vitamins, minerals, water, and dietary fibers don’t provide energy.
 However, their role is very important!

 You can use food labels in order to see how many grams of each nutrient are present in different food items.
 This way you can get an idea of how much you eat during every meal and throughout the whole day.
 Repeating this exercise for a couple of days you will be able to estimate your calorific intake easily.
 So, the good news is that you don’t need to count your calories forever.

 To be honest, I never count calories myself.
 I have enough experience to know what works for me and what doesn’t.
 But, I have studied these things and paid attention to them since the beginning.

-If you don’t want to calculate your calories then follow the example given above for breakfast, lunch and dinner.
-I always divide my dish similar to this in order to make sure that I am in a deficit, and you will also need to do this:
+If you don’t want to calculate your calories then follow the example given above for breakfast, lunch,

 - Reduce the amount of fat-dairy or simply eliminate it and reduce the carbohydrate intake from grains, to decrease the calories